ChrJensen/dot-net-st-pete-ui/README.md

 * Creating our own fork of react-scripts specifically built for Electron
 * Testing with mocha, chai, or any other preferred framework
 * Redux for state management
+* Retrieving journal entries per User vs all entries
+* Other stuff